Combat depression with wellbeing coaching

 • Your employer will be pleased by how easily team performance was enhanced without much work on their part.

-Of course, this is not the end-all-be-all solution to depression, which is a complex mental illness.
-But we do often overlook the impact our work has on our lives (we spend most of our lives there), and precisely because depression is so complex, our work life might be a contributor.
+Of course, this is not the end-all-be-all solution in treating depression symptoms, which is a complex mental illness.
+But we do often overlook the impact our work has on our lives (we spend most of our lives there), and precisely because depression is so complex, our work life can contribute to the burden of depression.

 Doing what we can to increase our enjoyment of work might not solve everything, but it does have the potential to help.